tiby312/dinotree_alg/readme.md

 # think about it like a sponge. the lower you go into the tree, the more stable the calculates get

+#
+One problem with this tree is that it mutably borrows the slice that you pass it.
+The user might want to use properties of the tree without mutating any of the elements at all.
+For example, if you just want to draw the colliding pairs, or just get a reference to an object a ray touches.
+However, I couldnt find a simple way to do this.
+Maybe once rust allowed you to paramaterize mutability, it would be easier.

 # Talk about bfs vs dfs ordering.
 Better space locality if in dfs ordering.